Nearly half of a Michigan high school's valedictorians since 2014 have come from the same family

 Amelia isn't the only one in the family with a graduation this year.
 Lane graduated this month from the University of Kentucky with a bachelor's in materials engineering.

 He'll soon start a job with General Motors.
 Chris and Bethany also work in the automotive industry.
-Chris is a GM maintenance supervisor, and Bethany, a 2018 graduate from the University of Alabama, works at Buick & GMC Communications.
+Chris is a Ford maintenance supervisor, and Bethany, a 2018 graduate from the University of Alabama, works at Buick & GMC Communications.

 Amelia plans to attend Saginaw Valley State University in the fall.
 She wants to be a high school math teacher.

-Note: CORRECTION: An earlier version of this story misspelled the first name of the Airport High School valedictorian.
-It is Amelia.
-The story had the wrong location for Airport High School.
-It is in Carleton.
-It also had the wrong employer for Chris Corne.
-He works for Ford.